dgraph-io/dgraph/wiki/content/graphql/authorization/authorization-overview.md

 Both cases expect the JWT to be in a header `X-My-App-Auth` and expect the JWT to contain custom claims object `"https://my.app.io/jwt/claims": { ... }` with the claims used in authorization rules.

+{{% notice "note" %}}
-Note: authorization is in beta and some aspects may change - for example, it's possible that the method to specify the header, key, etc. will move into the /admin `updateGQLSchema` mutation that sets the schema.
-Some features are also in active improvement and development - for example, auth is supported an on types, but interfaces (and the types that implement them) don't correctly support auth in the current beta.
+Authorization is in beta and some aspects may change - for example, it's possible that the method to specify the `header`, `key`, etc. will move into the /admin `updateGQLSchema` mutation that sets the schema.
+Some features are also in active improvement and development.

----
+{{% /notice %}}